Zhouqu County

+The word "Zhugqu" derived from the Tibetan name of Bailong River.

 2010 mudslide

 On 8 August 2010, deadly mudflows caused by torrential rain struck the county and killed at least 1,471 people.
 It has been said by some experts; such as Professor Fan Xiao, a Sichuan-based geologist; that the scale of the disaster was affected by deforestation and the construction of dams for hydro-electricity in the area.

-According to historical records, Chengguan Town (Chinese: 城关镇, the county seat area) has been struck by 11 "devastating" mudflows since 1823.
+According to historical records, Chengguan Town has been struck by 11 "devastating" mudflows since 1823.

 Administrative divisions

-Zhouqu County (舟曲县) is divided to 11 towns and 4 townships.
+Zhouqu County is divided to 15 towns and 4 townships.